If you’re looking for some design inspiration, you’ve come to the right place!

 The blog post title and featured image ❶ appear above the body content and sidebar in Copyblogger.

-The sidebar has an opt-in form ❷ and link to their paid programs and popular posts.
+The sidebar has an opt-in form ❷ and links to their paid programs and popular posts.

 Copyblogger primarily uses two colors: black and white.
 To provide contrast and make their CTA buttons stand out, they have a third color which is a hue of purple.
 This third color is used only in their CTA buttons ❷.